 Lost Shapes – ££

 Lost Shapes sell organic cotton Earth Positive t-shirts hand printed with water based inks.
-The quality is second to none and wash really well.
+The quality is second to none and from experience I can each item washes really well.

 Lowie – ££ – £££

 Lowie’s exceptionally stylish clothes are fairly made from organic cotton, recycled cotton, or ethically sourced wool, and they even offer a free repair service on all items from their current and past seasons.

 Cotswolds made stylish ethical clothing in sizes 8 – 18.
 Items are produced from sustainable fibres, and minimising wastage is at their core.
 Madia & Matilda say they create clothing that is timeless, great quality, classic and not trend focused, so their pieces are ones you can truly invest in.

 Mayamiko clothing is ethically made in Malawi, and combines contemporary design with traditional African techniques.
 Part of their profits also goes towards the Mayakiko Trust, which helps some of the most disadvantaged people in Malawi by providing skills training, education, nutrition, sanitation and promoting fairer trade practices.
 Prices range from £19 upwards for tops, and £35 upwards for dresses.

 Purveyors of organic bamboo jeans, made in England, that are beautifully soft.
 My only gripe is that Monkee Genes only come in two leg lengths – regular and long.
 The regular leg length is 31″, so if you’re on the shorter side you may struggle with the fit.

 British made fashionable ethical clothing for every occasion that’s made with sustainable eco-friendly fabrics.
 Join their mailing list to get 20% off your first order.

 Noctu – ££